About Open Enrollment

 Benefits Offsets, Reductions and Overpayments

 Benefits may be reduced where offsets apply.
-Benefit amounts illustrated on the Summary of Benefits & Rates guide do not reflect any applicable offsets.
+Benefit amounts illustrated on the Benefits Booklet do not reflect any applicable offsets.
 It is your responsibility as the claimant to notify Cornerstone and the Insurance Company of any other income sources you are receiving; failure to do so may result in an overpayment that you will be required to repay.
-Please review the Group Policy for further information.
-If you have any questions regarding offsets, please call Cornerstone at 847-387-3555.
+Please review the group policy for further information.
+If you have any questions regarding offsets, please call Cornerstone at (224) 770−5305.

 Pre-Existing Condition Limitations